serverfireteam/panel/README.md

 to `app/Http/Kernel.php` in the `$routeMiddleware`, as well as `HasRole` to the User class.

 Run the AdminSeeder to create a user (default username and password!) and roles.

+Note that this system expects a pre-configured spatie/laravel-permissions and `App\User` class, with a `users` table.